06 Nov Foreign Investment In Vietnam – What You Need To Know

 - Unlimited deferred offshore profits which can be used for re-investment;

-- Limited liability on overseas lawsuits (civil and criminal ), and financial liabilities against parent company.
+- Limited liability on overseas lawsuits (civil and criminal ), and financial liabilities against the parent company.

 The disadvantages of the single holding structure will occur when selling foreign assets, the parent company will be taxed for the profits.
 The parent company/individual will be exposed to unpredictable foreign risks and faces double-taxation problems.
 Therefore, the third structure – double holding is recommended.